conorbr/breen_blog/_posts/2021-01-14-link-shortener-part-2.markdown

 end
 ~~~

-Since this is test controller, we'll define an index controller with a dummy response.
+Since this is test controller, we'll define an index controller method with a dummy response.

 ~~~ ruby
 module V2